ChihaAdam/simple-to-do-app/README.md

 - GitHub: [https://github.com/ChihaAdam]

 ---
-Crafted with ❤️ by Adam Chiha
+Built with 💻 by Adam Chiha